 - Gauntlet: Dark Legacy has this as a name of a level in the Jester's realm.

 - The Eater-of-Chains from Fallen London does this.
 If it bites you in the real world, it will attack you in your dreams from then on.
+Although you can actually beat the Eater-Of-Chains.
+With your bare hands no less.

 - Fall in Parallel Dementia has dreams where multiple supernatural entities (called "Nightmares") try to influence her and each other.
 Once she was convinced to sleepwalk to the edge of a second story balcony and climb on the railing before she was woken up.